Dry Brine Turkey

 Make this Thanksgiving one to remember when you serve a Dry Brine Turkey!
 This is the easiest way to roast a whole turkey.
 With that being said, dry brining doesn’t cut any corners when it comes to flavor or tender, juicy results.

-I may never go back to using traditional brine again.
-Now that I’ve made dry brine turkey, I just can’t go through the hassle of preparing it another way again!
+I may never go back to using traditional wet brine again.
+Now that I’ve made this dry brine turkey recipe, I just can’t go through the hassle of preparing it another way again!
 Essentially, you just toss together all of the dry brine ingredients in a small bowl.
 Then you coat the whole bird with that mixture and cook accordingly (scroll down to see more info on that easy process).

-You can learn all about the magic of dry brine HERE!
+You can learn all about the magic of dry brine with my easy dry brine recipe!
 After you’ve tasted how amazing this turkey is, you’ll be tempted to use dry brine year-round on various cuts of meat and I can’t blame you.
-It’s easy, inexpensive, and much less of a mess than traditional brining with liquid.
+It’s easy, inexpensive, and much less of a mess than traditional wet brining with liquid.
 And after all, we could all use a little less stress around the holidays!
+It truly is the Best Turkey recipe around.

 How to Make a Dry Brine Turkey